forcedotcom/source-deploy-retrieve/HANDBOOK.md

 1. Determine the associated type by parsing the file suffix.
 Utilize the registry indexes to determine a type
 2. If the type has a source adapter assigned to it, construct the associated adapter.
 Otherwise use the default one
-3. Call the adapter’s `getComponent()` method to construct the source component
+3. Call the adapter function to construct the source component

 📝 _CAREFULLY_ _consider whether new adapters need to be added.
 Ideally, we should never have to add another one and new types should follow existing conventions to reduce maintenance burden._